Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Methods

 The first step in representing a fermionic model on a quantum computer is to choose a fermionic encoding, which maps fermionic modes to qubits while preserving fermionic anti-symmetry.
 Here we use the well-known Jordan-Wigner transform, which represents the Fermi-Hubbard model space-optimally, using $2$ qubits per site and hence $56$ qubits to represent a $7\times 4$ system.
 The price paid is that certain hopping terms in \cref{eq:FH_Ham_main} are mapped to high-weight Pauli strings of the form $(X_i X_j + Y_i Y_j)Z_{i+1}\dots Z_{j-1}$.
 However, we can mitigate this cost using fermionic swap networks~\cite{kivlichan18,cade20}, which enable sequences of long-range -- and hence high-weight -- operations in the Jordan-Wigner transform to be implemented efficiently.

 We simulate time-dynamics using a second-order Trotter formula,

 where $\mathcal H$ denotes the set of hopping terms, $\mathcal O$ denotes the set of onsite terms, and the ordering of the terms in $\mathcal H$ is determined by the swap network.
-We execute $k=4$ Trotter steps and time-evolve the initial state up to time $t=2$.
+We execute $k=4$ second-order Trotter steps (with a similar structure to 8 first-order steps, but with better accuracy than directly applying first-order bounds would suggest) and time-evolve the initial state up to time $t=2$.
 Exact classical simulation of low-weight observables for $U=0$ shows that, in this instance, Trotterised time-dynamics approximates the true dynamics up to small errors -- far beyond the regime where theoretical bounds hold (see \cref{sec:errormitigation}).
-As we cannot exactly simulate the interacting case or high-weight observables, we resort to smaller-scale experiments to estimate the level of accuracy of Trotterisation in these cases.
-Based on this (see \cref{sec:trotter-error}), and on comparison against ground truth in the $U=0$ setting for low-weight observables, we estimate that (noiseless) Trotterised dynamics are accurate up to time $t\approx 1.5$.
+As we cannot exactly simulate the interacting case or the dynamics of high-weight observables, we resort to smaller-scale experiments to estimate the level of accuracy of Trotterisation in these cases.
+Based on this (see \cref{sec:trotter-error}), and on comparison against the ground truth in the $U=0$ setting for low-weight observables, we estimate that (noiseless) Trotterised dynamics are accurate up to time $t\approx 1.5$.

 The circuit that we implement for initial state preparation and for time evolution is illustrated in \cref{fig:model}.
-We obtain additional gate savings beyond a standard swap network by observing that there is no need to reorder the qubits at the end of the swap network to return to the initial ordering, given that the symmetric structure of a second-order Trotter step naturally undoes any shuffling.
+We obtain additional gate savings beyond a standard swap network by observing that there is no need to reorder the qubits at the end of the swap network to return to the initial ordering, given that the symmetric structure of a second-order Trotter step naturally undoes any shuffling of the ordering.
 In addition, we use the structure of the second-order Trotter formula to merge each layer's final time evolution by hopping terms (which are executed in reverse order) with the next layer's first time evolution by hopping terms in forward order.
 Further details may be found in \Cref{sec:circuits}.